masood/2024-pets-privacy-labels-policies/template.md

 Our overall crawl, classification, and analysis can be quite lengthy to fully replicate, but the demos describe use cases which facilitate a quick evaluation.

+#### Quick Evaluation:
-- Time: Around 45m (quick evaluation), 4-6 weeks (complete evaluation)
+- Time: Around 45m (quick evaluation)
 - Storage: Around 4GB of storage considering models and dataset CSV files (quick evaluation).

-100GB of storage for a complete crawl of the App Store Metadata, Privacy Policies (Text and HTML), Classification Models and Results, and Template Detection.
+#### Complete Evaluation:

+Re-generating the entire dataset would require multiple crawls and large-scale classification.

+- Time: (4-6 weeks)
+    - Crawling the metadata for all (around 1.2M) apps on the Apple App Store while respecting Apple’s backoff for hits to its API: 1-2 weeks
+    - Next, Crawling each privacy policy mentioned within the App Store, cleaning the response, classifying each text segment, and generating an equivalent privacy label for the policy: 2-3 weeks
+    - Comparing collected policies against templates: 1 week
+- Storage: (100GB)
+    - Depending on how you save and discard text and HTML files, and if you (one-hot) encode results immediately after classifying text, the total space can be reduced to around 60GB.

 ## Environment